Dev-cmyser/Notes/Neovim config showcase.md

 For those eager to replicate this, I've laid down all the installation steps in my git repository.
 Just clone it into your "nvim" folder, fire up "nvim", and you're all set!

+# Mappings
+After start you can see default dashboard with my ASKI art and some quick действий next we open neotree on space+e we can